flux-framework/flux-core/doc/man1/flux-top.rst

 The newest jobs are shown at the top of the display.

-``flux-top`` subscribes to job state update events, and tries to update its display within 2s of receiving new job information.
+:program:`flux top` subscribes to job state update events, and tries to update its display within 2s of receiving new job information.

 CAVEATS
 =======

-``flux-top`` employs a few UTF-8 characters to maximize cuteness.
+:program:`flux top` employs a few UTF-8 characters to maximize cuteness.
 If your heart emoji looks like a cartoon expletive, consult your system administrator.

 The infinity symbol in the expiration field does not really mean the Flux instance will run forever.
 The field width of the timestamp portion of the